 Food Stamps/SNAP Appeals/Complaints

-The agency provides CalFresh (formerly knows as Food Stamps) services to individuals who live in Los Angeles County.
+The agency provides CalFresh (formerly known as Food Stamps) services to individuals who live in Los Angeles County.
 Services include CalFresh appeals/complaints, and CalFresh applications.
 There are no geographic restrictions.

 CalFresh benefits increase the food-buying power in low-income households.
 A household is defined as one or more people who live together and routinely purchase and prepare food in common; for eligibility purposes, more than one household may share a residence.
 Applicants must meet citizenship/residency, income, and resource requirements.

 Benefits are issued via an Electronic Benefit Transfer (EBT) card.
-Eligible individuals use the benefits to purchase allowable food products from authorized retail food merchants.
+Eligible individuals use the benefits to purchase allowable food products from authorized retail food merchants and certain farmer's markets.
 Individuals may not use the benefit to purchase alcohol, diapers, paper goods, pet food, tobacco or toiletries.